 How Film Critics Manage to Keep the ‘Behavioural Bias’ Aside

-Acclaimed National Award winning critic Ashok Rane recently conducted a film criticism workshop at Seamedu School of Pro-Expressionism, and one of the topics that came up during the session was ‘behavioural bias and how mainstream film criticism in India is not always capable of rising above it when delivering their verdict’.
+Acclaimed National Award winning critic Ashok Rane recently conducted a film criticism workshop at Seamedu School of Pro-Expressionism, and one of the topics discussed was behavioural bias and how mainstream film criticism in India cannot always rise above it when delivering verdicts.

 Since it is a meaty (and relevant) topic with many layers and undercurrents, we thought we would delve a little deeper into this topic in this blog post.

-Before we go any further, we need to understand the term ‘behavioural bias’.
-Behavioural bias refers to certain individualistic character traits that lead to an emotional response rather than a rational one.
+Before we go any further, we need to understand film critics meaning in this context.
+Behavioural bias refers to individual character traits that lead to emotional responses rather than rational ones.

 seamedu seamedu